M-Haris-27/ImageModeration/README.md

 Google Cloud account (for Vision API credentials) MongoDB (handled via Docker)

 Installation

-Clone the Repository:
+Clone the Repository
 git clone https://github.com/<your-username>/image-moderation-api.git

-Set Up Environment Variables:Create a .env file in both the backend and frontend directories and add the following variables:
+Set Up Environment Variables
+Create a .env file in both the backend and frontend directories and add the following variables:

 Backend .env:
-M tenuousODB_URL=mongodb://mongo:27017
+MONGODB_URL=mongodb://mongo:27017
 DATABASE_NAME=imageModeration
 SECRET_KEY=your-super-secret-key-change-this-in-production
 GOOGLE_APPLICATION_CREDENTIALS=/app/credentials.json
 GOOGLE_CLOUD_PROJECT=your-google-cloud-project-id
 INITIAL_ADMIN_TOKEN=admin-12345

 Frontend .env:
 REACT_APP_API_URL=http://localhost:7000

 Note: Ensure you have a valid credentials.json file for Google Cloud Vision and place it at the path specified in GOOGLE_APPLICATION_CREDENTIALS.
 The docker-compose.yml mounts this file into the container.

-Build and Run with Docker:
+Build and Run with Docker
 docker-compose up --build

 The services will start: